-In developing the policy, procedures, and practices, regard should be given to the Planning for Success: Privacy Impact Assessment Guide, published by the IPC.
+In developing the policy and procedures, regard should be given to the various guidelines produced by the IPC and available at www.ipc.on.ca.
+Including the Planning for Success: Privacy Impact Assessment Guide.

-- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices

-- identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of the breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in respect of Privacy Audits
+- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of a breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices In Respect of Privacy Audits